VladChat/luggage-scale/blog_src/content/posts/2025/10/trump-admin-adds-banner-attacking-radical-left-democrats-to-government-websites-.md

 If your travel strategy includes a margin for the unexpected, a battery-free scale fits right in—much like a paper boarding pass backup or an extra photocopy of your passport.

-For a deeper dive into models and mechanisms, see our guide: <a href="https://luggage-scale.com/blog/luggage-scale-no-battery">Luggage Scale No Battery: How Analog Travel Scales Work and When to Choose One</a>.
+For a deeper dive into models and mechanisms, see our guide: Luggage Scale No Battery: How Analog Travel Scales Work and When to Choose One.

 ## The Mechanics That Make Analog Scales Reliable